Discourse (software)

-Discourse is a free and open-source Internet forum software.
-Features include support for threading, categorization and tagging of discussions, configurable access control, live updates, expanding link previews, infinite scrolling, and real-time notifications.
-It allows for a high level of customizability via its plugin architecture and its theming system.
-It was released on August 26, 2014, by its founders, Jeff Atwood, Robin Ward and Sam Saffron.
+Discourse is an open source Internet forum system released on August 26, 2014.
+It was founded by Jeff Atwood, Robin Ward, and Sam Saffron.

 The client side application is written in EmberJS.
-The server side is written in Ruby on Rails and backed by a Postgres database and Redis cache.
+The server side is written in Ruby on Rails and backed by a PostgreSQL database and Redis cache.
 The source code is distributed under the GNU General Public License version 2.

-Since its release, Discourse has been undergoing active development with over 40,000 commits as of March 2022.

 Features

 Categorization

 Similar discussions can be organized under categories.
 Admins can create categories, add category descriptions and logos, and control access to topics in the category.
-Discourse provides granular control over reading and writing permissions.
+Discourse provides granular control over read/write permissions.

 Discourse also supports sub-categorization or nested categories.
 Subcategories are categories in themselves so they can be controlled in the same manner as parent categories.
 The only difference is the parent-child relationship.

 Tagging

 Tags are a lightweight alternative to categories, but they can also be used in conjunction.
-Unlike the heavy walls of categories, tags are nimble, flexible and lightweight.

 Topics

 Conversations in Discourse are organized into topics.
 Users are able to create new topics or reply to existing ones.
 Categories and tags can be assigned to topics which makes them follow the security rules for those if applicable.

 A topic consists of the initial post as well as any subsequent replies to it.
 Replies in Discourse follow a flat chronological order as opposed to being threaded.
 The Discourse core developers believe that threading replies is detrimental to the health of the overall discussion.
 Users can interact with each post independently.
 They can take actions such as reply, like, bookmark, quote or flag for moderation.